 - In Dissidia: Final Fantasy, you can cancel dodges by attacking, and conversely cancel attacks by dodging.

-- Its Spiritual Successor BlazBlue has Rapid Cancel, effectively the same mechanic as Roman Cancel, but Force Roman Cancel is removed.
+- Its Spiritual Successor BlazBlue has Rapid Cancel, which is effectively the same mechanic as Roman Cancel, but without the ability to Force Roman Cancel.
 Hakumen's specials can be freely canceled into one another, but only as long as his Magatama gauge holds out.

 - Some fighting games take this one step further with a jump cancel cancel.
 You do a move, cancel it into a jump, then cancel the jump into another move before you leave the ground.
 It's easier than it sounds, you do the directional input for the attack, then input "up", then press the attack button before the game forgets the input.
 For example, to JCC an attack into a move with a quarter circle forward motion,note you simply extend it so that you end with a diagonal up-forward input before you input the attack button for the second attack.